For the love of trains

 For details, see Riding the rails.

-Just to the north in Sparta, Wis., Caboose Cabins rents a 1968 Soo Line caboose that sleeps four and has a refrigerator, microwave, grill and fire pit.
+In Sparta, Wis., Caboose Cabins rents a 1968 Soo Line caboose that sleeps four and has a refrigerator, microwave, grill and fire pit.
 It's a block from the northern trailhead of the Elroy-Sparta State Trail and on the La Crosse River.
-608-269-0444.

-In Mazomanie , Wis., the Mid-Continent Railway Museum in North Freedom, Wis., hosts its annual Gandy Dancer Festival in August.
+In Mazomanie, Wis., the Mid-Continent Railway Museum in North Freedom, Wis., hosts its annual Gandy Dancer Bluegrass Festival in August.
 It's named for the men who worked on the rails.

 There's bluegrass music, juggling and hay-wagon rides.
 The Milwaukee Road exhibit at the Mazomanie Regional Heritage Center will be open.

-In Boone , Iowa, near Ames, Pufferbilly Days is held the weekend after Labor Day.
+In **Boone, Iowa,** near Ames, Pufferbilly Days is held the weekend after Labor Day.
 Named for the small steam cars that carried coal, the festival includes rides on the Boone & Scenic Valley Railroad, model train exhibits, a spike-driving contest, a parade, music and an arts fair.
-800-266-6312.

-In Green Bay , the National Railroad Museum, a 33-acre complex on the Fox River, is open year-round.
-Admission is $10, $7.50 for children 3-12, plus $2 for a 25-minute ride on a vintage train, May through September and October weekends.
+In Green Bay, the National Railroad Museum, a 33-acre complex on the Fox River, is open year-round.
+Admission is $12, $8 for children 3-12, plus $4 for a 25-minute ride on a vintage train, May through September and October weekends.

-Northwest of Chicago, the Illinois Railway Museum in Union , between Marengo and Woodstock, is highly rated by parents.
+Northwest of Chicago, the Illinois Railway Museum in Union, between Marengo and Woodstock, is highly rated.
 Most popular is the Day Out With Thomas event, which includes a ride on Thomas the Tank Engine.

-In Duluth , the Lake Superior Railroad Museum is part of the Depot, from which North Shore Scenic Railroad excursions leave.
-It has a large collection of train memorabilia and exhibits and also sponsors very popular Day Out With Thomas weekends.
+In Duluth, the Lake Superior Railroad Museum is part of the Depot, from which North Shore Scenic Railroad excursions leave.
+It has a large collection of train memorabilia and exhibits and also sponsors very popular Day Out With Thomas weekends in August.
+In 2023, they're in Two Harbors.